-When determining trust in leadership, Crisp (2023) summarized the attributes of commitment, caring, consistency and competence, while (Tzafrir & Dolan, 2004) also included aspects of perceived reliability and credibility.
-These are attributes which, when demonstrated by those in a formal leadership role, can engender trust.
+When determining trust in leadership, Crisp (2023) summarized the foundational attributes of commitment, caring, consistency and competence.
+In addition, Tzafrir & Dolan (2004) also included perceived reliability and credibility in their scale for measuring trust.
+All of these are attributes which, when demonstrated by those in a formal leadership role, can build trust.
 The theory of Authentic Leadership (Luthans & Avolio, 2003) is rooted in the concept of trust and asserts that leaders must be authentic, true to themselves, and demonstrate high integrity.

-Because individuals have different personal priorities, experiences, and world views, each of us prioritize trustworthy traits of others differently, like whether we value reliability or predictability more highly than characteristics of knowledge and creative problem solving.
+Because individuals have different personal priorities, experiences, and world views, each of us prioritize trustworthy traits of others differently, such as whether we value reliability and predictability more highly than characteristics of knowledge and creative problem solving.
 Context also plays a role in how we attribute trust.
 For close relationships, for example, trust may depend more on the degree to which we believe others are concerned for our personal well-being.
 Whereas, at broader social levels, our trust may rest on a shared commitment to the common good.